Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

 where $\alpha=25\%$ gives the standard PBE0 functional.
 For various values of $\alpha$, the DFA defined by Eq. \eqref{eq:PBE0_like_hybrid} was treated in a GKS scheme from which the GKS band gap and target density were obtained before inversion to obtain the LXC potential and band gap.

-The results are shown in Figs. \ref{fig:diamond_alpha} and \ref{fig:BTO_alpha} for diamond and \BTO{} respectively with and without the inclusion of semi-local PBE correlation $E_\mathrm{c}^\mathrm{PBE}$.
+The results are shown in Fig. \ref{fig:diamond_BTO_alpha} for diamond and \BTO{} with and without the inclusion of semi-local PBE correlation $E_\mathrm{c}^\mathrm{PBE}$.
 At low $\alpha$, the total energy difference is small (zero at $\alpha=0$) but increases rapidly in a non-linear fashion as $\alpha\to 1$, i.e. full HF exchange.
 The GKS band gap increases faster than the LXC band gap with $\alpha$, where at $\alpha=1$ in the absence of correlation, one obtains the LFX gap.
 We note that the inclusion of semi-local PBE correlation $E_\mathrm{c}^\mathrm{PBE}$ does not significantly change the difference in total energies although it does result in a reduction of both the GKS and LXC band gaps.

-The difference in exchange-only band gaps and those with semi-local PBE correlation exhibits a weak dependence on $\alpha$ with the difference between the two for a given $\alpha$ remaining nearly constant; in diamond the difference in LXC band gaps between exchange-only results varied between 0.29--0.31 eV and 0.08--0.12 eV in \BTO.
-The connection between band gap and total energy is not fully clear; in particular, a larger difference in the total energies does not necessarily directly translate to a larger difference between GKS and LXC band gaps.
-For \BTO, see Fig. \ref{fig:BTO_alpha} and Tables \ref{table:non_TMO_gaps} and \ref{table:tot_eng_diffs}, the HF gap is 11.67 eV and the LFX gap is $4.07 \text{ eV}$ with a difference of 7.6 eV between the two while the total energy difference of the HF functional when evaluated using the LFX and HF orbitals is 0.840 eV.
-By contrast, for diamond, see Fig. \ref{fig:diamond_alpha}, the HF gap is 12.21 eV and the LFX gap is 4.75 eV with the two differing by $7.46 \text{ eV}$ yet the total energy difference is only $0.152 \text{ eV}$, more than a factor of 5 smaller than the energy difference for \BTO{} despite both systems having similar band gap differences between HF and LFX.
+The difference in exchange-only band gaps and those with semi-local PBE correlation exhibits a weak dependence on $\alpha$ with the difference between the two for a given $\alpha$ remaining nearly constant; in diamond the difference in LXC band gaps between exchange-only results varied between 0.29--0.31 eV and 0.08-0.12 \text{ eV} in \BTO.
+The connection between the band gap and total energy is not fully clear; in particular, a larger difference in total energies does not necessarily directly translate to a larger difference between GKS and LXC band gaps.
+For \BTO (see Fig. \ref{fig:diamond_BTO_alpha} and Tables \ref{table:non_TMO_gaps} and \ref{table:tot_eng_diffs}) the HF gap is 11.67 eV and the LFX gap is $4.07 \text{ eV}$ while the total energy difference of the HF functional when evaluated using the LFX and HF orbitals is 0.840 eV.
+By contrast, for diamond, the HF gap is $12.21 \text{ eV}$ and the LFX gap is $4.75 \text{ eV}$ yet the total energy difference is only $0.152 \text{ eV}$, more than a factor of 5 smaller than the energy difference for \BTO{} despite both systems having similar band gap differences between HF and LFX.